Police-Data-Accessibility-Project/PDAP-Datasets-App/utilities/Datasets Submission Checker/README.md

 domain_counter.py takes all the URLs and counts how many times each domain shows up.
 If it shows up more than once, it will be printed to the terminal in order of most used to least used domains.
 I wrote this script to help me find which domains may need to be banned.

 ## fix_spaces.py
 fix_spaces.py will take the original CSV and remove leading and trailing spaces.
 After that, it'll go and remove anywhere there's more than one space for.
-So this ​​​​​​​​​​​​​​​​​​​     here (for some odd reason, Github will just remove the extra spaces I'm trying to put in my example, so I added some irregular whitespace characters to make it work) will turn into this here.
+So `this ​​​​​​​​​​​​​​​​​​​     here` will turn into `this here`.